 Asking these next seven questions should help you understand a bit more of what others see, or don’t see, in your work:

 1. What emotions do you feel when you look at the painting?

 (Give multiple choice answers if necessary.)

 2. What does this painting remind you of?
 What do the colors remind you of?
 The shapes?

 3. Would you put this painting up on your wall?

-(Note: close relatives may lie – let them know you won’t be offended if they answer “no.”)
+(Note: close relatives may lie to spare your feelings – let them know you won’t be offended if they answer “no.”)

 4. Which parts of the painting do you like best?

 5. What grabs your attention first, or most, in the painting?